Violin Online Music Store

 RETURN TO MUSIC STORE

 Music Store Disclaimer: Products listed on this site are sold by outside vendors.
 Users are advised to carefully investigate the individual store return policies of all online purchases they make.
-Although we have an affiliate referral relationship with Amazon and Sheet Music Plus and also display Google ads, we do not own or control outside stores selling products accessed through this site, and are not responsible or liable for their company policies or the quality of their merchandise or services.
-Before buying anything, users are advised to carefully investigate the individual company policies of all online purchases that they intend to make.
+Violinonline.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+The Amazon logo is a trademark of Amazon.com, Inc. or its affiliates.
+Although we have an affiliate referral relationship with Amazon and Sheet Music Plus and also display Google Ads, we do not own or control outside stores selling products accessed through this site.
+Before buying anything, users are advised to carefully investigate the individual store return policies of all online purchases they make.
+We are not responsible or liable for quality of merchandise of these outside vendors or their company return policies or services.